 What they learn through sports can take them the distance into their adult lives

-I look forward to this time of year because my children begin a new year in the home school.
+I look forward to this time of year because my children begin a new year in the homeschool.
 We have new plans, new curriculum, new attitudes about learning.
-What is a highlight to them especially is playing sports.
+What’s a highlight every year is sports.
 Flag football season is renewed once again and that brings with it a full opportunity to purge all which needs to be shed.
 New beginnings take place and a slate is wiped clean by the hand of God.
-We see the natural cycle of life transform before our eyes and witness God’s hand in the body of the landscape around us, despite where we may live, in the urban setting or in the back woods.
+We see the natural cycle of life transform before our eyes and witness God’s hand in the body of the landscape around us, despite where we may live, in the urban setting or in the backwoods.

 We have our eldest back in the game—now his third season—and my middle child is started his first season in the smurf division.
 It has been a great start, wins and losses, fumbles and winning passes, but the joy of watching my boys play isn’t just accompanied by my daughter’s cheers on the sidelines, but by a shared opportunity to see my boys sharpen their gifts and abilities.

 For bodily exercise profiteth little: but godliness is profitable unto all things, having promise of the life that now is, and of that which is to come.
 1 Timothy 4:8

 Here are ten reasons why boys have an advantage when they play sports:

 Sports builds character.
 We’ve heard this one time and again, haven’t we?
 But do we know what character means?
 Webster (1828) defines it like this: “The peculiar qualities, impressed by nature or habit on a person, which distinguish him from others;” A boy who plays on the field will find out what his qualities are on that team that sets him apart from the rest.